CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

 Maximum line length is 80 characters
 ++++++++++++++++++++++++++++++++++++

-Try to keep line lengths limited to 80 characters, so that files can be viewed in a standard terminal window without line breaks.
-(The Matlab editor shows a vertical line after the 80-th character).
-Use line continuation (``...`` at the very end of the line) to spread a long expression over multiple lines.
+Try to keep line lengths limited to 75 characters, so that files can be viewed in a standard terminal window, possibly with scroll bars, without line breaks.
+(The Matlab editor shows a vertical line after the 75-th character).
+Use line continuation (``...`` at the very end of the line) followed by indentation for the continued lines.

+- An exception to this rule is including URLs in documentation, because they allow for copy-pasting the URL directly.

+- If a binary operator is used together with line continuation, put the operator before the line continuation.

+- Lines should not end with whitespace.

     **bad:**

     .. code-block:: matlab

         my_output_data=my_awesome_function(first_argument, second_argument, third_argument, fourth_argument, fifth_argument, sixth_argument);

+        apply_mask=user_has_supplied_mask ...
+                        && ~isempty(user_mask) ...
+                        && sum(user_mask)>0

+        my_string='Nick was right (as he usually is) in stating that although the use of long expressions may sometimes seem unavoidable, the use of line continuations hardly ever is.';

     **good:**